mmowers/bokehpivot/README.md

     bokeh serve --show \path\to\this\repo
     ```
     This will launch the bokeh server and a browser window to view the app.
-    * Note that we simply used the same command to start the bokeh server process on Orion:
-      ```
-      bokeh serve \\nrelqnap01d\ReEDS\bokehpivot
-      ```
-1. Go to the *Loading ReEDS data* section below
+1. Go to the *Loading Model data* section below

 ## Loading data
-After starting up the app in a browser window, you must enter a path in the *Data Source* field, either to a CSV file or to a ReEDS run or set of runs:
+After starting up the app in a browser window, you must enter a path in the *Data Source* field, either to a CSV file or to a Model run or set of runs:
 * *CSV*: Enter a path to a csv file.
 This file must be properly formatted, with column headers but no row headers.
 You can *Shift+Right Click* on a csv file, then select *Copy as Path* to get the full path to a file.
 After that, see the *Core Pivot Functionality* section below.
-* *ReEDS Run(s)*: Here are the options:
+* *Model Run(s)*: Here are the options:
-    * Enter a path to a ReEDS run folder (inside which there is a *gdxfiles/* folder).
+    * Enter a path to a Model run folder.
 This works using shared drives too.
 For example,  *\\\\nrelqnap01d\\ReEDS\\someProject\\runs\\someRun*.
-    * Enter a path to a folder containing ReEDS run folders.
+    * Enter a path to a folder containing run folders.
 For example,  *\\\\nrelqnap01d\\ReEDS\\someProject\\runs*.
-    * Enter any number of the two path types above, each separated by a | (pipe) symbol
+    * Enter any number of the path types above, each separated by a | (pipe) symbol
     * Enter a path to a csv file that contains a list of runs.
 Using this method allows scenarios to be ordered as desired and colors to be specified as well.
 See *in/reeds_scenarios.csv* for an example.
 It's easiest to just copy *reeds_scenarios.csv* to some other location and edit/use the copy.
 Note that the file name must end with *reeds_scenarios.csv*.
     * After entering one of the above, see the *ReEDS Widgets* and *Core Pivot Functionality* sections below.

-## ReEDS Widgets
+## Model Widgets
-* **ReEDS Variables**: Click the *ReEDS Variables* section to expand, and update any ReEDS variables, e.g. dollar year and present value reference and end years.
+* **Model Variables**: Click the *Model Variables* section to expand, and update any model variables, e.g. dollar year and present value reference and end years.
-* **Meta**: Click the *Meta* section to expand, and see the files used for some default *maps* (to rename and aggregate ReEDS categories), *styles* (to reorder categories and style them), and *merges* (to join more columns, e.g. to add regional aggregations).
+* **Meta**: Click the *Meta* section to expand, and see the files used for some default *maps* (to rename and aggregate different output categories), *styles* (to reorder categories and style them), and *merges* (to join more columns, e.g. to add regional aggregations).
 If you'd like to update any of these files, simply edit the file (only if you're working locally), or point to a new file.
-When changing mappings, note that all ReEDS set elements have been lowercased!
+When changing mappings, note that all set elements have been lowercased!
 * **Filter Scenarios**: A list of scenarios will be fetched after entering a path in *Runs*.
-Use the *Filter Scenarios* section to reduce the scenarios from which the app will fetch ReEDS gdx output data.
+Use the *Filter Scenarios* section to reduce the scenarios from which the app will fetch output data.
 Note that this filter does not have an effect after the data has already been fetched.
 To do further filtering of scenarios when building/updating figures, use the "scenario" filter in the "Filters" dropdown (described below).
 * **Build Report**: Build an HTML/Excel report based on a python file with a list of bokehpivot configurations.
 A select widget allows any of the reports in the *reports\\templates\\* folder to be chosen, or the path to a custom report may be entered in a text widget (for example, one that is exported using the *Export Report Config* button described below).
 If the report references a base case, this may be chosen with a select widget.
 Click the *Build Report* button to create one html file and excel file with results for that report, or click *Build Separate Reports* to split each report configuration into its own html file.
 In either case, a separate and independent process is initiated each time one of these buttons is clicked.
 Note that *Filter Scenarios* may be used to limit the scenarios included in the report.
 * **Result**: Select a result from the *Result* select box.
 It may take a few seconds to fetch the data, depending on the number of scenarios being analyzed.
 After the result data is fetched, the following widgets will appear
 * **Presets**: You may select a preset result from the *Preset* select box, and a set of widgets will be automatically set for you.
 For example, for *Generation*, *Stacked Generation* is a preset result.
 Note that after selecting a preset, you may make further modifications to the widgets.